 A list of all the cookies used on the Website by category is set out below.

 Strictly necessary Cookies

-The 'DYNSRV' cookie is added by our load balancer to track which web server to send you to.
-It's purpose is to improve the performance of the site.
+The 'DYNSRV' cookie is added by our load balancer to track which webserver to send you to.
+Its purpose is to improve the performance of the site.

 Any cookies beginning with ‘exp_’.
 These cookies are set by my content management system and contain data such as the last time you visited my website and previous pages of my website that you have viewed.
-I do not store or utilise this information in any way. ‘exp_csrf_token’ is a unique and random sequence of numbers and letters which protects any forms on my website from spam. and therefore anonymous.
+I do not store or utilise this information in any way. ‘exp_csrf_token’ is a unique and random sequence of numbers and letters that protects any forms on my website from spam. and therefore anonymous.
 It is only used to improve how the Website works.